Recent Representative Experience

 - State Bar of Texas, Real Estate, Probate and Trust Law Section

-Mr. Richey practices primarily in the areas of civil litigation and family law, with an emphasis on appellate issues in both areas.
-He also devotes a portion of his practice to probate matters.
+Mr. Richey practices primarily in the areas of civil litigation, probate law and family law, with an emphasis on appellate issues.
 His probate practice encompasses most areas of estate and trust administration, representing executors, trustees, heirs and beneficiaries in contested and uncontested matters.

 Attorneys consult with Mr. Richey on civil litigation and family law cases regarding issues requiring particularized attention both at the trial court and appellate levels.
 This gives him a unique perspective that benefits both his litigation and appellate clients.